decuant/WMOQuery/README.md

 ## Modules

-Here the list of modules that can be launched at command prompt, all of which are in the ``root`` folder, sub-modules are their own configuration files (as said they reside in the ``config`` folder) :
+Here the list of modules that can be launched at command prompt, all of which are in the ``root`` folder, sub-modules are their own configuration files (in the ``config`` folder) :

 ```
   .1 download